-The smallest boat in the Inside Passage offering cruises is 8 guests, two examples being the Westward and Sikumi yachts.
+The smallest boat in the Inside Passage offering cruises is the 8-guest Westward, followed closely by the 10-guest Misty Fjord.
 These ships are great for Alaska yacht charters, or a more intimate experience with fellow travelers.
 The largest ship on our curated Inside Passage cruise itineraries are the 100-guest identical sister ships National Geographic Venture and Quest.

 Whether you choose the smallest boat or a larger expedition ship is up to you and your group’s travel needs.
 We’re here to help you decide and select your Inside Passage cruise small ship route and boat.

 Alaska Inside Passage Excursions

 Alaska Inside Passage excursions off the ship are a big part of the day when you are small ship cruising.
 Being off the ship exploring actively and intimately is a hallmark of any itinerary AdventureSmith Explorations offers worldwide.
 And an Alaska Inside Passage cruise on a small ship is no exception.